macmillanpublishers/bookmaker/README.md

 * A folder to drop the project to be converted.
 See the naming convention requirements above.
 The folder should follow this convention: _MainParentFolder\_ProjectStage/ConversionFolder/_
 * A folder to drop book images to be included in the conversion.
 * A folder to archive the final converted files.
-* A folder where the system can store temporary files created during conversion.
+* Temp folder: A folder where the system can store temporary files created during conversion.
-* A main parent folder to contain all of the separate bookmaker script folders.
+* Bookmaker folder: A main parent folder to contain all of the separate bookmaker script folders.
-* A folder for all the supplemental utilities (saxon, zip, etc).
+* Resources folder: A folder for all the supplemental utilities (saxon, zip, etc).
-* A folder for storing log files.
+* Log folder: A folder for storing log files.

 ### Install Git and Set Up Your GitHub Account